As Queen of Cyprus, Charlotte introduced a cultural revival on the island, based on her education and French upbringing.

 Her arrival in Cyprus is a cornerstone of French culture and life in Cyprus3.
 Her 60-strong retinue included musicians, performers and composers3.
 As a well-educated French lady, Charlotte must have been aware of the value of patronage on the arts which must have influenced the evolution of culture on the island.

-In 1417, she was immortalised in the stained glass window of Chartres’ cathedral’s chapel of Vendôme by her father, Louis de Bourbon.
+In 1417, her father immortalised her in the stained glass window of Chartres’ cathedral’s chapel of Vendôme.

 Death